kubeflow/website/content/en/docs/ibm/pipelines.md

 ## 1. Single-user Kubeflow Pipelines deployment with the SDK

-* You will be using the Kubeflow Pipelines SDK ([`kfp-tekton`](https://pypi.org/project/kfp-tekton/)) v0.4.0 or above.
+* You will be using the Kubeflow Pipelines with Tekton SDK ([`kfp-tekton`](https://pypi.org/project/kfp-tekton/)) v0.4.0 or above.
-* Using the
-[`kfctl_ibm.v1.2.0.yaml`](https://raw.githubusercontent.com/kubeflow/manifests/v1.2-branch/kfdef/kfctl_ibm.v1.2.0.yaml)
-manifest you can deploy Kubeflow for a single user using the SDK as follows:
+* If you have deployed Kubeflow on IBM Cloud using the [`kfctl_ibm.v1.2.0.yaml`](https://raw.githubusercontent.com/kubeflow/manifests/v1.2-branch/kfdef/kfctl_ibm.v1.2.0.yaml) manifest you can configure ([`kfp-tekton`](https://pypi.org/project/kfp-tekton/)) SDK for a single user as follows:

 ```python
 from kfp_tekton import TektonClient